Parsa-Rajabi/CIS-485/docs/syllabus.md

 The maximum score for each course component is 100%.
 The final grade will be calculated based on the weighted average of the components.

+## Assignment
+The course includes one individual assignment, which involves completing the Tri-Council Policy Statement: Ethical Conduct for Research Involving Humans (TCPS 2: CORE-2022) course.
+This assignment is designed to provide foundational knowledge on ethical principles and guidelines for conducting research responsibly.
+Refer to the [As#signment page](assignment.md) for detailed instructions and submission guidelines.

+### Learning Logs
+Learning logs are short, reflective exercises designed to help you engage with the course material and apply it to real-world scenarios.
+They will be assigned periodically throughout the course and are intended to encourage critical thinking and personal reflection on the topics covered.

+All learning logs must be completed through D2L Brightspace's discussion board and completed individually.

+### Quizzes
+There will be two quizzes (+ syllabus quiz) during the semester, designed to assess your understanding of the course material.
+Quizzes will be conducted online through D2L Brightspace and will cover topics discussed in class and assigned readings.
+For more details, please refer to the [Quiz page](quizzes.md).

+### Project
+The course project is a significant component of this course, designed to provide hands-on experience in applying ethical principles to real-world scenarios.
+You will work in groups to create an interactive Twine game based on a selected case study, allowing you to explore and present ethical dilemmas in an engaging format.
+For more details, please refer to the [Project page](project.md).

 ### Letter Grade Conversion
 ![](images/grade_letters.png)